 - Appendicular skeleton

-The axial skeleton comprises 80 bones and it runs along the midline axis of the body.
-The axial skeleton includes the following regions:
+The axial skeleton is made up of 80 bones and it constitutes the middle axis.
+It includes the following regions:

 - Auditory ossicles

 - Vertebral column

 The human skull consists of cranium and facial bones.
 The function of the cranium is to protect the brain.
 It is formed of 8 plate-shaped bones joined together at meeting points called sutures.
 Along with cranium, the remaining 14 bones form the facial bones.
 Mandible is the only movable bone in the human skull.

 It is a U-shaped bone located in the anterior neck.
 It is an intermediary between the skull and post cranial skeleton.
 The hyoid bone aids tongue movement and swallowing.
 It has no articulation with other bones.

 Auditory ossicles namely malleus, incus, stapes are three bones in the middle ear that are the smallest bones in the human body.
 The functions of ossicles are to transmit sound from the air to the cochlea.